 Andouillette

-Andouillette is a sausage made from pork intestines.
+Andouillette is a traditional French sausage made from pork intestines and seasoned with wine, onions, and spices.
 It's delicious.

 Beef Bourguignon